 What you need to bring All materials and equipment will be provided (box frame NOT included), but you may wish to bring your own 8" embroidery hoop if you have one.
-A seat frame is best, but not essential.
-Alternatively, you may borrow a standard hoop for the day (standard and seat frames are normally also available to purchase).
+A seat frame is always best, but not essential.
+Please note that if you use your own hoop, both rings should be bound with white cotton fabric (e.g. bias binding).
+Alternatively, you may borrow a bound standard 8" hoop for the day.

 Cost £49 per person including all materials (box frame not included).